Understanding Guinea Pig Sounds

 Guinea Pig Mating sounds

-There are several noises and actions you can look out for which can indicate a pair of Guinea Pigs are mating!
+You can look out for several noises and actions that indicate a pair of Guinea Pigs are mating!

 Rumbling and Cooing

 As mentioned above, Rumbling can sound like Purring with a slightly lower tone.
 If there is a female close by, then chances are your male Guinea pig is planning a romantic move and may even start to perform a mating dance known as ‘Rumble Strutting’.
 Although this is a fascinating sight, perhaps it is time to draw the curtains and leave them to it if you are planning on breeding your pair of piggies! if not, it’s time to evacuate the female immediately.

 Coughing and Sneezing

 Coughing and sneezing could indicate some respiratory issues, so it is important to keep your Guinea pig’s living quatres clean and tidy.
 If you start to see more frequent coughing and sneezing, accompanied by a loss of appetite and reduced activity levels then consult your vet immediately.

 Singing or Chirping